A quick introduction

 So, to explain what’s happening here, I’ve organised the different explanations based on what some people said on forums:

-That’s pretty much in a nutshell, for more specialised cases, you’ll have to dive deeper at both engines and possibly disassemble both games to investigate which functions are being used and how.
+That’s pretty much in a nutshell, for more specialised cases, you’ll have to dive deeper into both engines and possibly disassemble both games to investigate which functions are being used and how.

 Despite the fact we talked about a lot of limitations of the graphics subsystem, lots of games did make really good use of it.